johnabanto/Eventive/README.md

-Final class project which is a full stack web app for event company that organizes wine and paint events for apartment complexes and/or charity events.
+Web app to provide an event planning tool for a local wine and paint company.
+The platform allows them publish events as well as register and notify attendees